mongodb/specifications/source/unified-test-format/unified-test-format.md

   which the affected commands should be blocked.
 New in server 4.3.4 and backported to 4.2.9 ([SERVER-41070](https://jira.mongodb.org/browse/SERVER-41070)).

+##### onPrimaryTransactionalWrite

+The `onPrimaryTransactionalWrite` fail point allows the client to force a network error before the server would return a write result to the client.
+The fail point also allows control whether the server will successfully commit the write via its `failBeforeCommitExceptionCode` option.
+Keep in mind that the fail point only triggers for transaction writes (i.e. write commands including `txnNumber` and `lsid` fields).

+The `onPrimaryTransactionalWrite` fail point was introduced in mongod 3.6.0 ([SERVER-29606](https://jira.mongodb.org/browse/SERVER-29606)) to facilitate testing of retryable writes.
+It is only supported on mongod and cannot be used with sharded clusters.

+`onPrimaryTransactionalWrite` supports the following `data` options:

+- `closeConnection`: Optional boolean, which defaults to `true`.
+If `true`, the connection on which the write is executed will be closed before a result can be returned.
+- `failBeforeCommitExceptionCode`: Optional integer, which is unset by default.
+If set, the specified exception code will be thrown and the write will not be committed.
+If unset, the write will be allowed to commit.

 ### Determining if a Sharded Cluster Uses Replica Sets

 When connected to a mongos server, the test runner can query the